 - Maintenance cost.
 Support and maintenance is much simpler and less expensive on a UAV over a manned aircraft.

-- A modern, well-equipped UAV is highly capable and avoids the necessity of a pilot, along with potential fatigue and human error.
+- A modern, well-equipped UAV is highly capable, long endurance and avoids the necessity of a pilot, along with potential fatigue and human error.

 - UAV control automation allows flight to be conducted outside normal operational parameters of manned missions: for example, very low or very high altitude operations.

 - UAVs are able to operate in high-risk environments without putting a pilot in jeopardy.